-New Leaf Gr New Leaf Growth to Pre-bloom: Disease Management Amount of Management Formulation per Pest/Problem Options Acre Effectiveness REI PHI Comments ecessary bloom period treatments at dusk, when bees are not foraging, and allow for the maximum dry time possible between application and when foraging resumes.
-Red stele; oxathiapiprolin + VG Product should be applied through drip application.
-Do not Phytophthora mefenoxam apply more than two sequential applications before crown/root rots (Orondis Gold) 20.0 - 62.0 fl oz/A See label 28 days switching to a product with a different mode of action.
-Do (cont'd) not apply more than 2 applications per year at the maximum rate.
+New Leaf Gr owth to Pre-bl oom: Disease Mai nagement Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments CAUTION : Some fungicides may ne gatively impact bees du ring bloom.
+When possible, a pply all n ecessary bloom period treatments at dusk, when bees are not foraging, and allow for the maxim mum dry time possible between applicatio n and wher n foraging g resumes. oxathiapiprolin + mefenoxam (Orondis Gold) 20.0 - 62.0 fl oz/A VG See label 28 days Product should be applied through drip application.
+Do not apply more than two sequential applications before switching to a product with a different mode of action.
+Do not apply more than 2 applications per year at the maximum rate.
 In new plantings , the first application should be made soon after planting and the second application should be made 30 days before the beginning or harvest or at fruit set.
 In established plantings , the first application should be made in the spring before first bloom and the second application should be made after harvest.
 See label for other restrictions and limits.
-FRAC 49 + 4. phosphites (foliar) F Phosphite-based chemicals are not as effective as Ridomil (ProPhyt) 2 to 4 pt 4 hr 0 days Gold.
-Consider phosphites if the pathogen is known to be (Phostrol) 2.5 to 5.0 pt 4 hr See label [other products See labels See labels See labels available] Do not apply more than 30 lb of Aliette WDG per acre per fosetyl-Al (foliar) F season.
-Check the registration status of products prior (Aliette WDG) 2.5 to 5.0 lb 24 hr 12 hr to use.
-Not all products are registered for use in all states.
-Counties in some states, including AR, KY, LA, MS, and NC, have further restrictions for Aliette WDG use.
-Check product labels for specific instructions, cautions, and restrictions.
-FRAC P07.
+FRAC 49 + 4. phosphites (ProPhyt) (Phostrol) [other products available] fosetyl-Al (Aliette WDG) (foliar) 2 to 4 pt 2.5 to 5.0 pt See labels (foliar) 2.5 to 5.0 lb F 0 days See label See labels